madwings/instalike/DESIGN.md

 ### Deployment

-The mobile app obviously will be placed in App Store and Play Store so people can install ir on their mobile devices.
+The mobile app obviously will be placed in App Store and Play Store so people can install it on their mobile devices.

 The web app can be deployed in AWS in a S3 bucket with the following configurations.
 Of course any other hosting will work.
-Most of my experience is with AWS.
 - Simple S3 deployment with public bucket and direct access to the bucket, the worst deployment option.
 - CloudFront -> S3 so we use the caching provided and isolate the bucket from access outside CloudFront.
 - Cloudflare -> CloudFront -> S3, even more of the above, as Cloudflare has some great features.